-Margot Robbie might've suffered a minor wardrobe malfunction at the Oscars, but one thing she didn't have to worry about was staying comfy in her high heels.
+Margot Robbie has been on a whirlwind press tour of late promoting her new movie "Once Upon a Time in Hollywood," but one thing she doesn't have to worry about is staying comfy in her high heels.

 That's because the Oscar nominee had a brilliant trick up her sleeve: Still Standing, a natural foot spray that helps nip high heel pain in the bud.
 As any woman can attest, standing and walking in heels for hours on end can be a literal pain, so it's great to know that something can help!

-The "I, Tonya" actress can thank her stylist, Kate Young, for introducing her to the patent-pending spray, which works to prevent pain from high heels and stilettos.
-In a statement to TODAY Style, Young's rep revealed the stylist is a fan of the spray and used it on Robbie the other night.
+The actress can thank her stylist, Kate Young, for introducing her to the patent-pending spray, which works to prevent pain from high heels and stilettos.
+In a statement to TODAY Style, Young's rep revealed the stylist is a fan of the spray and used it on Robbie at the Oscars in 2018.

 So, how does it work?
 Well, cooling menthol teams up with aloe, eco-distilled arnica (an ingredient from flowers) and ilex (from a holly-like plant) to prevent inflammation and relieve pain, leaving your tootsies in good hands.
 And, in case you're worried, the paraben-free spray won't numb your feet.